 They'll sell you thousands of greens.
 Veronese green and emerald green and cadmium green and any sort of green you like; but that particular green, never.— Pablo Picasso

-Mistake 5.
-Using Greens Straight Out of a Tube
+Mistake 5: Using Greens Straight Out of a Tube "As Is"

 Most beginners’ landscape paintings have greens that are too bright and all similar to each other.
-You can just tell they rely on the tube greens.
+You can just tell they rely on bought colors.

-The variety and intensity of greens that occur in nature are quite amazing, and they're impossible to match using only greens that come pre-mixed in a tube—no matter how many you have.
+The variety and intensity of greens that occur in nature is quite amazing, and it's impossible to match using only greens that come pre-mixed in a tube—no matter how many you have.

 As convenient as green tubes are, you’ll be more successful using those greens in a mixture rather than using them pure.